AF-1/lms-alternativeplaycount/README.md

 ## Features
 - Set a time[^2] *after* which a song counts as **played**.
 If you skip the song **before**, it counts as **skipped**, **not played**.
 - The **dynamic played/skipped value** (DPSV) reflects your **listening history/decisions of the *recent past*** and is independent of the absolute play count and skip count values.
 A track's DPSV increases if played and decreases if skipped (see FAQ for details).
 You can use it to create dynamic playlists with [Dynamic Playlist Creator](https://github.com/AF-1/lms-dynamicplaylistcreator) for [Dynamic Playlists](https://github.com/AF-1/lms-dynamicplaylists) or filter rules in [Custom Skip](https://github.com/AF-1/lms-customskip#custom-skip).
+- Let APC *automatically change the rating* of a track when it's marked as played or skipped (disabled by default).
 - *Separate database table* for APC values (play count, date last played, skip count, date last skipped, dynamic played/skipped value)
 - *Create* (scheduled) **backups** of your APC data and *restore* values from backup files.
 - Automatically undo a track's last (accidental) skip count increment if the track is played within a certain time span afterwards (see plugin settings).